GoogleCloudPlatform/docker-ci-helper/README.md

 # docker-ci-helper

 This repository contains `trampoline_v2.sh`, a shell script for running another script in a Docker container.
-Primary use case of this shell script is to use it as a test driver on various CI systems.
-By utilizing Docker, your tests will be very portable so that you can run them on any CI systems as well as on your workstations with minimum efforts.
+The primary use case of this shell script is to use it as a test driver on various CI systems.

+You provide a Docker image, a build script.
+Trampoline V2 will run the Docker image, mounting the source files and the build script, then run the build script in the Docker container.

+This way, your tests are always executed in the same Docker image.
+It will allow you to run the same test in various environments including CI systems, as well as your local workstation without worrying about the environment difference.

 ## trampoline_v2.sh